Frequently Asked Questions

 - Through our Automatic Monthly Contributions—regular monthly deductions from your checking or savings account.

-- Through your PFD, by answering "Yes" to question six on your application.
+- Through your PFD, by answering "Yes" to the UA College Savings Plan question on your application.

 - By automatic payroll deduction.